2rahulsk/Pacman/README.md

 A simple 2-D representation of the Pacman game.

 ## Getting Started
-This project is developed using Java and you need a machine with java installed in it.
+This project is developed using Java and you need a machine with java installed in it.<br/>
-Download the zip file and unzip the folder.
+Download the zip file and unzip the folder. <br/>
-Open your IDE(prefereably Eclipse) and then open the project directory.
+Open your IDE(prefereably Eclipse) and then open the project directory.<br/>
-In the src folder, you can find the Main.java file.
+In the src folder, you can find the Main.java file.<br/>
-Click on it and select run as Java application.
+Click on it and select run as Java application.<br/>
 The pacman game starts.

 ## Controls to move the Pacman object

-Use arrow keys(up,down,left,right) to move the pacman object.
+Use arrow keys(up,down,left,right) to move the pacman object.<br/>
-For rotating the pacman use 'R' key.
+For rotating the pacman use 'R' key.<br/>

 ## Acknowledgments